 "Thank you for this hugely encouraging and helpful course.
 I was extremely nervous on day one, but I now feel excited and ready to explore further the exciting challenge of actually speaking God’s word."
 Rosanna Cole, Churt

 All applicants must have the support of their vicar and PCC.
-To apply please complete the online form for individual applicants and ask your vicar to complete the form for incumbents.
-Click on the links below.
+To apply, please complete the online form for individual applicants and ask your vicar to complete the form for incumbents.